Returning Student | Move In & Move Out

 Leavey Garage (entry from Canal Road) provides the best access to Arrupe, Copley, Henle Village, Darnall, and the University Hotel.
 Free parking is available at designated spots on the P2 Level when entering the garage on the East side.
 Please consult the parking map linked above for the dates and times at which free parking is available.
 A Parking Attendant will be available at the entrance of the garage on most days to answer questions.

-Lot 9 (entry from Prospect Street) provides the best access to Village A. Free two-hour parking is available May 6-20, 2019.
+Lot 9 (entry from Prospect Street) provides the best access to Village A. Free two-hour parking is available.
 Spots are available Monday-Friday after 5:00 PM and all-day on weekends.

 For students living in Alumni Square, Townhouses, Nevils, and LXR, legal street parking is available near those residences.
 These are city streets and not subject to the University’s jurisdiction.